simondlevy/RoboFirmwareToolkit/README.md

 [open-loop / closed loop control](https://circuitglobe.com/difference-between-open-loop-and-closed-loop-system.html)
 [sensor fusion](https://en.wikipedia.org/wiki/Sensor_fusion)
 and related important ideas in robotics.
-People will typically learn about such important ideas from a textbook, and then implement in a ``bottom-up'' (ad-hoc) way on Arduino, RaspberryPi, and other hardware.
+People will typically learn about such important ideas from a textbook, and then implement them a &ldquo;bottom-up&rdquo; (ad-hoc) way on Arduino, RaspberryPi, and other hardware.
 This approach is useful for rapid prototyping but makes it difficult to extend the project beyond the prototyping state.
 RFT aims to fill this gap by taking a top-down approach, in which controllers, sensors, and actuators can be